Information Technology

 Prerequisites: INFOTC 1040 with C- or higher, or INFOTC 1610 with C- or higher, or instructor consent

-INFOTC 3650W: Project and Team Management - Writing Intensive
+INFOTC 3650W: Leadership and Ethics in Information Technology - Writing Intensive

 This course is an intensive study of leadership frameworks, management practices, technical project management skills, and the application of ethical decision making in a technology-saturated world.
 This project-based, highly detail-oriented collaborative course applies concepts directly to situational learning environments through the use of real-life examples from businesses in the industry.
 This course is divided into two major types of learning: academic exploration, and situational application.
 Key concepts and competencies are first explored during the academic portion of the class (approximately 10 weeks), and later applied through a multi-week business ethics simulation.
 This class is NOT software engineering oriented; it does not focus on coding-team management, SCRUM, Agile methodology, coding languages, or development of applications.
 This top-down course looks at all industries within the scope of Information Technology through a lens of management and ethics.
 Graded on A-F basis only.